Call Us Today!

 The following violations are considered major offenses in Nebraska:

-• Operating a commercial vehicle with an alcohol concentration of 0.04 or greater
+• Operating a commercial vehicle with an alcohol concentration of 0.04 or greater: This lower threshold applies specifically to commercial drivers and can result in suspension or revocation of your CDL.

 The following violations are considered serious offenses in Nebraska:

-• Speeding excessively, defined as any speed of 15 mph or more over the speed limit
+• Speeding excessively: Defined as driving 15 mph or more over the posted speed limit.
+This is a major infraction under commercial driving laws.

 Railroad crossing and out-of-service order offenses in Nebraska